Skip to content

 • A hardware crash causes the process to terminate before a job finished work or before it could be completed.

 • A bug.
 Think of a job that waits on a channel to which nothing will ever send to, and which isn't using a select to respect context cancellation.
 The job waits for something that will never happen.
-The client will eventually try to cancel it according to its Config.JobTimeout configuration, but because the job can't be cancelled, nothing happens, and it'll only end once its parent processs is terminated.
+The client will eventually try to cancel it according to its Config.JobTimeout configuration, but because the job can't be cancelled, nothing happens, and it'll only end once its parent process is terminated.
 It's important to design jobs to be cancellable to avoid this problem.

 • After the job ran, there was a problem persisting its new state to the database.
 This problem should be rare, and can be avoided completely with the use of transactional job completion.